-We frequently use educational visits and residential trips (in Year 5 and Year 6) to enhance the learning in the classroom and make it 'come to life'.
+We frequently use educational visits and residential trips to enhance the learning in the classroom and make it 'come to life'.
 We will always include your child on a visit, ensuring any specific needs they have are taken into account with our risk assessment.
 If you wish to support your child during a visit, please contact your class teacher.
 Dependent on the needs of your child, you may be asked to support them on an educational visit.